 In addition to the pool of water, Suytun Cenote has massive open cathedral walls with its ceiling almost completely intact.
 There is only a small hole a few feet in diameter where trees and vegetation have started to break through to open the cenote.

 Sunbeams in Suytun Cenote

-This small crack instead of being a flaw is probably one of the cenotes best assets.
-The hole is located in a perfect spot that it shines light down right in the middle of the cenote.
+Instead of being a flaw, this small crack is probably one of the cenote’s best assets.
+The hole is located in a perfect spot that shines a light down right in the middle of the cenote.

 Cenote Suytun Pier

 The owners of the cenote have constructed a stone pier that stretches out right into the middle of the body of water, and if you time it right, the sunbeams from the hole in the ceiling beam down to the round end of the pier.
 Talk about an epic Instagram.
 Even if the sun doesn’t cooperate, this place is still a photographer’s gem.